edelveart/edelveart.github.io/src/content/blog/formal-lang-galois.md

 pubDate: "September 27 2025"
 heroImage: "/itemPreview.webp"
 badge: "Algebraic Metalanguages"
-tags: ["abstract algebra", "formal logic", "Tarski hierarchy"]
+tags: ["field extensions", "formal logic", "Tarski hierarchy", "galois representation", "metalanguages", "mathematics"]
 ---

 Many times, I think of certain objects, whether mathematical, algorithmic, or musical, as towers of field extensions standing or leaning, but always grounded on a structural foundation that could be formalized.